edgexfoundry/edgex-docs/docs_src/security/SeedingServiceSecrets.md

 All EdgeX services now have the capability to specify a JSON file that contains the service's secrets which are seeded into the service's `SecretStore` during service start-up.
 This allows the secrets to be present in the service's `SecretStore` when the service needs to use them.

+!!! note
+    The service must already have a `SecretStore` configured.
+This is done by default for the Core/Support services.
+See [Configure the service's Secret Store](../Ch-Configuring-Add-On-Services/#configure-the-services-secret-store-to-use) section for details for add-on App and Device services

 The new `SecretsFile` setting on the `SecretStore` configuration allows the service to specify the fully-qualified path to the location of the service's secrets file.
 Normally this setting is left blank when a service has no secrets to be seeded.

 !!! example "Example setting SecretsFilePath in TOML"